kisslinux/kiss/README.md

 ### `kiss update`

 Kiss's `update` operator compares the repository versions of packages to the installed database versions of packages.
 Any mismatch in versions is considered a new upgrade from the repository.

-The `update` mechanism doesn't do a `git pull` of the repository.
-This must be done manually beforehand and is intentional.
-It allows the user to `git pull` selectively.
-You can slow down the distribution's package updates by limiting pulling to a week behind master for example.